-The number of people setting off for the shops; post-Christmas sales on Monday 27 December 2021 was down by more than a third compared with 2019.
+The number of people setting off for the shops in post-Christmas sales in 2021 was down by more than a third compared with 2019.
 Lots of us are still bargain hunting though, we have just switched to online.

 Our brains are very good at processing lots of information fast by grabbing hold of some facts early on and letting them dominate decisions.